MarwahZaidMohammedAl-Helali/Alien-Vs-zombie/PART1.md

 4. give the zombies the ability to move around the board as well as inflict damage on the alien whenever the alien is within their range.
 5. fix usability issues like Input Validation to insure a smooth operation.
 6. switch the controls of the game to w, a, s, d to provide a more familiar and natural experience.
+7. Add additional features and objects to the game to make it more interesting and unique.

 ## Additional Features